SansGuidon/bookmarks/README.md

 * [Cormac Flanagan](https://classes.soe.ucsc.edu/cmps203/Winter11/08-axiomatic.ppt.pdf) - (2003) [Slides] [PDF] Axiomatic Semantics
 * [Ranjit Jhala](https://cseweb.ucsd.edu/classes/wi10/cse230/lectures/lec5.pdf) - (2010) [PDF] Axiomatic Semantics
 * [Ken Slonneger](https://homepage.cs.uiowa.edu/~slonnegr/plf/Book/Chapter11.pdf) - Axiomatic Semantics
 * [Operational semantics](https://en.wikipedia.org/wiki/Operational_semantics) - is a category of formal programming language semantics in which certain desired properties of a program, such as correctness, safety or security, are verified by constructing proofs from logical statements about its execution and procedures, rather than by attaching mathematical meanings to its terms (denotational semantics).
 * [Caitie McCaffrey](https://queue.acm.org/detail.cfm?id=2889274) - (2016) The Verification of a Distributed System | A practitioner's guide to increasing confidence in system correctness
+* [Literate programming](http://www.literateprogramming.com/) - is a programming paradigm introduced by Donald Knuth in which a program is given as an explanation of the program logic in a natural language, such as English, interspersed with snippets of macros and traditional source code, from which a compilable source code can be generated.
+* [Literate programming links](http://www.literateprogramming.com/links.html) - articles about literate programming

 ## Database
 * [jOOQ Blog](https://blog.jooq.org/) - best practices and lessons learned about writing Java and SQL code